reactbits/fiber/README.md

 # fiber

-Thread, Message react components to use in chat, email applications
+React components to use in chat, email applications.